uvacobi/rna_seq_lesson/aligning.md

 Alternatively it is possible to map the reads using hisat2.
 This tools works simular to star and gives a simular output.
 The commands are just a bit different.

 ~~~
-# Let's create a new genomeIndex and mapped directory and load hisat2
+# Let's create a new genomeIndex and mapped directory and load hisat2 and samtools

 mkdir mapped_hisat2